Early Childhood Implementation Snapshots, No. 5: Data and Evaluation Systems

 "The Pyramid Implementation Data System (PIDS) is able to record all the data, synthesize it, and display it in graph form.
 It lets you use the data almost instantly."

-- Data systems that disaggregate data by race, ethnicity, gender, financial resources, etc. help to identify disparities.
+- Data systems that disaggregate data by race, ethnicity, gender, financial resources, etc. help to identify children with disabilities who are underserved.
 Engage stakeholders representing the disaggregated groups in interpreting the data to provide a deeper understanding of the context from lived experience.

-- Data analysis that includes investigating the context for and systemic inequities that impact the data helps to provide more accurate impressions, conclusions, and recommendations for improvement.
-Consider the conditions that allow the identified issue or concern to persist to identify systemic and societal root causes.
+- Data analysis helps provide more accurate impressions, conclusions, and recommendations for improvement.
+Consider the conditions that allow the identified issue or concern to persist to identify root causes.

 Analyzing Child Outcomes Data for Program Improvement: A Guidance Table

-This document presents a series of questions, including questions about equitable service delivery and equitable outcomes, that state and local programs can use to drive program improvement.
+This document presents a series of questions, including questions about service delivery and child outcomes, which state and local programs can use to drive program improvement.
 Guidance is presented on how to analyze data and report and describe the results for each question.

 References